ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 ## [From _The Democratic advocate._](https://chroniclingamerica.loc.gov/lccn/sn85038292/1878-06-08/ed-1/seq-1)

 #### 1878-06-08 &middot; Westminster, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

-til live* are those that blew—
+autiftil live* are those that blew—
 silent riser* of happiness.
 Whose bidden fountain but frw may gue*.
 Beautiful twilight, at set of nui.